KameronJonasson1/verilog-traffic-controller/README.md

 ### Default States
 There are 6 default states [1,2,3,4,5,6] which control the simple Red-Amber-Green functionality of a basic traffic controller.
-Without any human or sensor input, the controller will remain in these 6 states indefinetly.
+Without any human or sensor input, the controller will remain in these 6 states indefinitely.
 There are four traffic lights that are controlled in these states.
 The functional operation is defined by two sets of identical operation directed at different lights.
 In these states, all walk lights hold the don't walk light on.
 This operation is defined by the following: